 Take a stroll around the Museum of Islamic Art Park

-Our next stop on your one day tour in Doha is the Museums of Islamic Arts Park – locally called MIA park!
-The grounds of the museum are beautiful.
-Be sure to marvel in awe at the Richard Serra sculpture by the sea or have a cup of coffee and cake at the most beautiful coffee shop in Doha.
-What could rival this view!
+Some of our favourite things to do in Mia Park include going to see the awe inspiring Richard Serra sculpture by the sea or having a cup of coffee and cake at the most beautiful coffee shop in Doha.
+What could rival this view.

 Perfect one day in Doha itinerary afternoon

 If there you want to know what to see in Doha in one day I would have to say the Doha skyline!
-For me it is one of the most beautiful skylines in the whole world!
-And a great way to see this is by taking a Dhow Cruise!
+For me it is one of the most beautiful skylines in the whole world.
+And a great way to see this is by taking a Dhow Cruise.

 Perfect 24 hours in Doha evening!

-Evening is a great time, actually scratch that evening is the BEST time to visit the Souq as this is when it truly comes alive!
-The Souq usually has a great mix of locals doing their shopping and tourists interested to see this side of Doha life which creates a really great atmosphere!
+Evening is a great time, actually scratch that evening is the BEST time to visit the Souq as this is when it truly comes alive.
+The Souq usually has a great mix of locals doing their shopping and tourists interested to see this side of Doha life which creates a really great atmosphere.

-It is also my favourite place in Doha to have dinner, especially if you are looking for Middle Easter cuisine!
+It is also my favourite place in Doha to have dinner, especially if you are looking for Middle Easter cuisine.
 There are lots of great restaurants in the souq but my personal fave is Parisa – a Persian restaurant that has the most stunning restaurant interior in Qatar!

 Once you have finished dinner in the Souq then I would advise browsing all the stores and doing some shopping!
 The Souq is one of the best things to do in Doha for a day and it is a great place to pick up souvenirs or get more of an insight into Middle Eastern life!
 For a guide to the most authentic things to buy in Qatar check out this post.